 For more information please contact us at operations@ajax.ca or 905-683-2951

-Large blue bins, small blue bins and green bins are available for purchase at several Town of Ajax facilities.
+Green bins are available for purchase at several Town of Ajax facilities.
 We only sell new bins.
-Exchanges for cracked and broken blue bins and green bins can be done through Durham Region located at 4600 Garrard Rd in Whitby.
+Exchanges for cracked and broken green bins can be done through Durham Region located at 4600 Garrard Rd in Whitby.

 Bottled Water Campaign